EtheaDev/MarkdownShellExtensions/README.md

 ### Manual Build and Installation (only for Delphi developers) ###

-If you have Delphi 12, you can manually build the projects using:
+If you have Delphi 12 or 13, you can manually build the projects using:

 \Source\MDShellExtensionsGroup.groupproj